alex4321/GameGuruUi/README.md

 Basic conceptions:
 - UI presented as "overlay"
 - "overlay" content "blocks"
-- "block" rendered by html file with specific attributes
+- "block" rendered from html file with specific attributes
 - "overlay" can be "non-modal" (can be used for indication, e.g. - HUD) and "modal" (can be used for input)

 Library export some functions at Lua: